-- (4) The provisions of this subsection shall be implemented and administered in accordance with the procedures set forth in Orange County Administrative Regulations Nos.
-4.01 and 4.02, as may be amended from time to time. - Any agreement proposed by an applicant pursuant to this subsection must be presented to and approved by the board of county commissioners prior to the issuance of any certificate of occupancy, temporary or permanent.
+(4) The provisions of this subsection shall be implemented and administered in accordance with the procedures set forth in Orange County Administrative Regulations Nos.
+4.01 and 4.02, as may be amended from time to time.

+Any agreement proposed by an applicant (5) pursuant to this subsection must be presented to and approved by the board of county commissioners prior to the issuance of any certificate of occupancy, temporary or permanent.
 Any such agreement may provide for execution by mortgagees, lien holders, or contract purchasers, in addition to the landowner, and may permit any party to record such agreement in the official records of the county.
 The board of county commissioners shall approve such an agreement only if it finds that the agreement will apportion the burden of expenditure for new facilities in a just and equitable manner, consistent with the principles set forth in Contractors & Builders Association v.
 City of Dunedin, 329 So.
 2d 314 (Fla.
-1976).
-Hollywood Inc. v.
+1976), Hollywood Inc. v.
 Broward County, 432 So.
 2d 606 (Fla.
 4th DCA 1983, cert. denied, 440 So.
 2d 352 (Fla.
 1983); and Home Builders and Contractors Association of Palm Beach County, Inc. v.
 Board of County Commissioners of Palm Beach County, 446 So.
 2d 140 (Fla.
 4th DCA 1984), cert. denied, 451 So.
 2d 848 (Fla.
+1984).

-1984). - (6) Any applicant or owner who submits a proposed alternative impact fee pursuant to this subsection and desires the immediate issuance of a building permit shall pay, prior to the issuance of the building permit, the applicable impact fee pursuant to subsection (a).
+(6) Any applicant or owner who submits a proposed alternative impact fee pursuant to this subsection and desires the immediate issuance of a building permit shall pay, prior to the issuance of the building permit, the applicable impact fee pursuant to subsection (a).
 Such payment shall be paid to the county and shall be noted in writing as "paid under protest" and shall not be construed as a waiver of any review rights.
 Any difference between the amount paid and the amount due, as determined by the county, shall be refunded to the applicant or owner.
-The county shall not pay interest on the funds paid under protest and subsequently refunded unless interest has been earned on such funds. - (bd) Periodic updates.
+The county shall not pay interest on the funds paid under protest and subsequently refunded unless interest has been earned on such funds.

+(ed) Periodic updates.
 This article shall be reviewed by the board of county commissioners at least every five (5) years.
-The review shall consider changes in all of the inputs to the methodology used in the impact fee study to calculate the fees, as well as potential improvements to the methodology itself.
-The purpose of this review is to ensure the fee charged new development will not exceed its pro rata share for the reasonably anticipated expansion costs of capital facilities and equipment for law enforcement services necessitated solely by its presence.
+The review shall consider actual calls for service recorded by the fire rescue department and actual capital costs for capital improvements purchased by the county to provide fire and rescue services.
+The purpose of this review is to analyze the effects of inflation on the actual costs of capital improvements, and to review and revise, if necessary, the fee charged new development to ensure it will not exceed its pro rata share for the reasonably anticipated expansion costs of capital improvements for fire and rescue services necessitated by new development.

-(ee) Time of payment.
+(de) Time of payment.